abdurahman-harouat/sahl/README.md

-# pie : a package manager for a linux from scratch
+# sahl : a package manager for a linux from scratch

 it is a simple package manager that can install packages from source, using yaml package definition files.